tusar-panja/exercise/README.md

 This is a readme file where I will start my exercise.
 I have added a new line in the new feature branch.

+Added some content by Milon Saha as per point no 7

 added some comments by Milon saha